bekircetinkaya/Reccomender-System/README.md

 # Recommender-System

-Callobrative filtering one of the Advanced Recommender method, however, I use more simpler method Content Based Filtering to determine attributes of each of the user respect to MovieLens data set ( theta.txt).
+Callobrative filtering one of the Advanced Recommender method ( where the attributes are not known or almost not known), however, I use more simpler method Content Based Filtering to determine attributes (theta.txt) of each of the user respect to MovieLens data set .
 The derived rating in the theta file is between 0 to 5 float numbers.

 I downloaddd the data sets from the web page mentioned in the algorith and preprocessed by numpy and panda to transform to easier form to directly use them.